Looking for a guide on the best Spider-Man movies? You've come to the right place.

 Michael Keaton's Vulture is a pretty solid villain with an interesting working class edge and the subject of a great twist.
 The brief appearances from Robert Downey Jr's Tony Stark, too, help to root Homecoming in the MCU further.
 This flick does feel a bit safe overall but, given the poor critical reception to The Amazing Spider-Man franchise, playing it safe wasn't necessarily a bad thing.

-Fox's 2000 X-Men movie came first and set the stage for the superhero boom in the early 2000s, but 2002' Spider-Man felt like the real start of how the genre has established itself in the mainstream over the last two decades.
+Fox's 2000 X-Men movie (read more in our X-Men movies in order guide) came first and set the stage for the superhero boom in the early 2000s, but 2002's Spider-Man felt like the real start of how the genre has established itself in the mainstream over the last 23 years.

 Raimi's first film set a template of putting the hero's personal life at the center of the story, with the superhero action growing out of that.
 Almost every MCU movie has followed a similar format since so, while 2002's Spider-Man isn't a part of that (well, it technically is now, thanks to No Way Home), it pioneered the formula that has made the MCU the cinematic juggernaut that it is today.

-Holland revels in his funnier and slightly darker take on Spider-Man, utilizing his full range of emotions to deliver an extremely poignant, comical and moving performance in what may be his final outing as the iconic hero.
-The return of multiple Spidey villains in Dafoe's Green Goblin, Alfred Molina's Doc Ock, Jamie Foxx's Electro, Rhys Ifans' Lizard and Thomas Hayden Church's Sandman may have led to No Way Home befalling a similar fate as The Amazing Spider-Man 2.
-But, here, they're all given ample time to flex their muscles and feel necessary to No Way Home's plot.
+Holland revels in his funnier and slightly darker take on Spider-Man, utilizing his full range of emotions to deliver an extremely poignant, comical, and moving performance in what may be his final outing as the iconic hero.
+The return of multiple Spidey villains in Willem Dafoe's Green Goblin, Alfred Molina's Doc Ock, Jamie Foxx's Electro, Rhys Ifans' Lizard, and Thomas Hayden Church's Sandman may have led to No Way Home befalling a similar fate as The Amazing Spider-Man 2.
+But, here, they're all given ample time to flex their muscles and feel necessary to the story.

 A truly breath taking film that'll have Spider-Man fans cheering wildly, laughing uncontrollably, and even shedding a tear or two.

-Raimi's dual focus on Peter Parker's personal and superhero lives is perfected in one of the best superhero movies of all-time in this 2004 sequel.
+Raimi's dual focus on Peter Parker's personal and superhero lives is perfected in one of the greatest superhero movies of all-time in this 2004 sequel.

 Alfred Molina's Doc Ock is a brilliantly-conceived, tragic villain – a scientist with good intentions, who ends up terrorizing New York after his wife is killed in an accident, and his brain is warped by a chip that alters his behavior.
 And yep, he has robot arms, which must have been a nightmare for Molina to work with but, ultimately, brought Doc Ock to life on the big screen in an identical way to how he's portrayed in the comics.